gebodal/annodoc/index.md

 ## brat

 The brat rapid annotation tool ([brat](http://brat.nlplab.org/)) allows for annotators to create and edit annotations from a browser.
 Google Chrome and Safari (desktop) are the only fully suppported browsers (Firefox has visualization support, but only partial editing support, and is not recommended).
+Mobile browsers are not supported at all.

 A link and login to our brat server will be emailed to you when you sign up to help with this project.
 Please get in touch if these do not work.
 Once you have logged in, you should see the brat interface.